vernonht/vernonht.github.io/README.md

 ## Animation System

-Animations are powered by Remotion's spring physics and interpolation:
+Animations are powered by AOS and CSS transitions:

-- Scroll-aware triggers using the `useScrollFrame` hook
+- Scroll-aware triggers using `data-aos` attributes
-- Staggered animations for lists and grids
+- Delay-based staggered animations for lists and grids
-- Smooth spring configurations for natural motion
+- Smooth CSS transform/opacity transitions for natural motion

 ## Static Assets